malthe/pq/README.rst

 ways and also provides two scheduling options: delayed processing and prioritization.

-The system uses a single table that holds all tasks across queues; the specifics are easy to customize.
+The system uses a single table that holds all jobs across queues; the specifics are easy to customize.

 The system currently supports only the `psycopg2